CT Court Rejects Wrongful Death Lawsuit Against Medical Alert System Company

 Wrongful death and product liability cases are often difficult to win because they depend on a great deal of technical evidence, which may not always be available as the case above illustrates.
 This is why it is important to work with an experienced Waterford-New London personal injury attorney when pursuing such claims.

-If you or a loved one have been hurt due to someone else’s negligence, contact Polito & Associates LLC today to schedule a consultation with one of our personal injury lawyers.
+If you or a loved one have been hurt due to someone else’s negligence, contact Polito & Harrington LLC today to schedule a consultation with one of our personal injury lawyers.